MDShields7/Hosting-React-Zeit/README.md

 NODE_ENV=development
 ```

-Copy your `.env` file and rename it `.env.prod` Change any values that you need to change (The REACT_APP_LOGIN info will certainly need to change, depending on your project you may or may not want to change the DB, and if you've used something with stripe that needs a real key outside of development then that would change as well.)
+Copy your `.env` file and rename it `.env.prod` Change any values that you need to change (The REACT_APP_LOGIN info will certainly need to change, depending on your project you may or may not want to change the DB - and if you've used something like Stripe that needs a real key outside of development, that would change as well.)

 Example .env.prod
 ```